RobLoach/component-installer/README.md

 </html>
 ```

-Although this is completely optional, you can still load the global script if
+It is still possible to load using normal script tags.
+In this example, jQuery
-desired.
-In this example, jQuery would be at `components/jquery/jquery.js`.
+would be at *components/jquery/jquery.js*.

 ### Creating a Component

 To set up a Component to be installed with Component Installer, have it
-`require` the package `robloach/component-installer` and set the `type` to
+`require` the package *robloach/component-installer* and set the `type` to
-`component`:
+*component*:

 ``` json
 {